 The Digi-Walker SW-200 is hard to find online, but Yamax allows other manufacturers to rebrand the pedometer.
 One such example is our Best Reviewed Accusplit Eagle AE120XL.

 1. NEA Today

-In this article, Scott Crouter, an associate professor of exercise and health sciences, evaluates five pedometers, along with an unknown panel.
-He praises the Yamax Digi-Walker SW-200 for its low cost and recommends it for people of "normal weight."
-The panel reports that it is easy to use, but says it is too sensitive -- a slight jostle registered as a step.
+In this article for the National Education Association, Scott Crouter, Ph.D., an associate professor of exercise and health sciences, evaluates five pedometers along with an unknown panel.
+He likes the Yamax Digi-Walker SW-200's low cost and recommends it for people of "normal weight."
+The panel calls it easy to use but says it's too sensitive; even a slight jostle registers as a step.

 Review: Picking a Pedometer, Gini Kopecky Wallace, January 2008